 Basic text is good for answering simple questions, but rich text — including boldface, italics, fonts, font sizes, and font colors — delivers the wow factor.
 Imagine being able to insert images or even interactive menus into a chat conversation.
 Based on customer questions, your chatbot shows a menu of products, a selection of knowledge articles, or more options for customer support, all within the chat.

-Empower customers to help themselves with guided, step-by-step directions right within the chat.
-Ask your team which tasks would be easy for customers to complete on their own — these are the ones your agents could execute with their eyes closed (like replacing a lost credit card).
+Empower customers to help themselves with guided, step-by-step directions right there in the chat.
+Ask your team which tasks would be easy for customers to complete on their own.
+These are the ones your agents could execute with their eyes closed (like replacing a lost credit card).
 Once you’ve identified a few simple tasks, program chatbots to guide customers from start to finish.
 In the case of complex issues, the chatbot may still have to hand off the conversation to an agent.
 But the agent is well-primed because chatbots collect information that helps them resolve each case quickly.

 Your customers will appreciate how customer service chatbots provide quick, efficient resolutions to their questions and concerns.
 Meanwhile, your agents will stay focused on complex customer service challenges instead of answering frequently asked questions.
-And you will easily scale support to handle any influx in cases, whenever they come your way.
+That’s how your business can easily scale support to handle any surge in cases, whenever they come your way.